UCB-stat-159-f25/hw01/hw01-description.md

 # Deliverables

-1. Write out your answers by filling out the provided markdown file, according to the description above.
+1. Write out your answers by filling out the provided markdown file (`hw01-response.md`), according to the description above.

 2. Convert the markdown file to PDF using the [pandoc program](https://pandoc.org) (which is installed in the hub).
 To do this, you will need to run `pandoc hw01-response.md -o hw01-response.pdf` in your terminal, and the pdf file should appear.
 Commit this PDF also to your repository.